ntrrgc/ts-generator/README.md

 ## Installation

-This library requires Kotlin 1.1, which is EAP at time of writing.
+ts-generator requires Kotlin 1.1, which is EAP at time of writing.
 This library has been tested with 1.1-M04.

-This library cannot work with Kotlin 1.0 as its reflection library is not powerful enough to do this transformation.
+Kotlin 1.0 is not compatible as its reflection library is not powerful enough to do this transformation.

 See [this post](https://blog.jetbrains.com/kotlin/2016/12/kotlin-1-1-m04-is-here/) to see how install Kotlin 1.1 EAP.